Stocks wobble lower as investors monitor inflation, earnings

 Many of the big tech companies with solid revenue and profits, such as Apple and Microsoft, will suffer less than their counterparts that have little revenue, but rosy projections, he said.

-Health care stocks and a mix of companies that rely on direct consumer spending also fell.
-Pfizer and Amazon each were 1.7% lower.
+Health care stocks, communication services firms and a mix of companies that rely on direct consumer spending also fell.
+Pfizer fell 2%, Facebook parent Meta Platforms dropped 1.4% and Amazon slid 2%.

-Industrial companies made solid gains.
-Delta Air Lines rose 3.4% after reporting surprisingly good fourth-quarter financial results.
+Industrial companies were among the few gainers.
+Delta Air Lines rose 2.3% after reporting surprisingly good fourth-quarter financial results.
 Other airlines also got a boost.
-American Airlines rose 5.7% and United Airlines rose 4.7%.
+American Airlines rose 4.6% and United Airlines rose 3.6%.

 Financial stocks also gained ground as investors look ahead to quarterly report cards Friday from several major banks, including Citigroup, JPMorgan Chase and Wells Fargo.